Bede: Adulthood

+Final years

-In 733, Bede travelled to York to visit Ecgbert, who was then bishop of York.
+In 733 Bede travelled to York to visit Ecgbert, who was then Bishop of York.
 The See of York was elevated to an archbishopric in 735, and it is likely that Bede and Ecgbert discussed the proposal for the elevation during his visit.
 Bede hoped to visit Ecgbert again in 734 but was too ill to make the journey.
 Bede also travelled to the monastery of Lindisfarne and at some point visited the otherwise unknown monastery of a monk named Wicthed [sic], a visit that is mentioned in a letter to that monk.
 Because of his widespread correspondence with others throughout the British Isles, and because many of the letters imply that Bede had met his correspondents, it is likely that Bede travelled to some other places, although nothing further about timing or locations can be guessed.

 It seems certain that he did not visit Rome, however, as he did not mention it in the autobiographical chapter of his Historia Ecclesiastica.
 Nothhelm, a correspondent of Bede's who assisted him by finding documents for him in Rome, is known to have visited Bede, though the date cannot be determined beyond the fact that it was after Nothhelm's visit to Rome.
 Except for a few visits to other monasteries, his life was spent in a round of prayer, observance of the monastic discipline and study of the Sacred Scriptures.
-He was considered the most learned man of his time and wrote excellent biblical and historical books.
+He was considered the most learned man of his time.